Qase/swift-logger/README.md

 ### Logging execution

 `LoggerManager` has its own style of executing tasks.
-It's done in form of `asyncSerial` mode, that works on background thread without disrupting the main thread.
+It's done in form of `asyncSerial` style, that works on background thread without disrupting the main thread.

 #### `asyncSerial`